daddevv/TypingTowers/README.md

   - Determining if a key is mastered (accuracy and speed criteria)
 - Unit tests for `LevelManager` are located in `client/src/managers/__tests__/levelManager.test.ts` and cover initialization, progress tracking, unlocking levels, and persistence via localStorage.
 - Added unit and integration tests for the combo multiplier and score system.
 See `client/src/entities/__tests__/ComboSystem.unit.test.ts` and `client/src/scenes/__tests__/GameScene.combo.integration.test.ts`.

+## Changelog

+- Added `MainMenuScene.ts` as the new main menu scene.
+The game now starts at the main menu, which features a "Play" button that takes the player to the world chooser (MenuScene).